1. Home

 “I mainly get questions about burn patients.
 But it can also be about severe wounds after accidents or bites from animals such as snakes or hyenas,” says Morten.

-Teams with specialisms in different fields are often formed around each alert to provide the most comprehensive care possible.
+Teams of specialists are often formed around each alert to provide the most comprehensive care possible.

 “I think this way of working should be used more everywhere, including in my home country, Sweden,” continues Morten.